The Ultimate WordPress Multisite Domain Mapping Guide

 Create a New Alias by entering your subsite’s custom domain name and hitting the Add Domain button.

-If a redirection is set, click Manage Redirection link on the right and then select Disable Redirection.
+If it sets a redirection, click Manage Redirection link on the right, and then select Disable Redirection.

 You’ve now added your subsite’s custom domain to your hosting account.